thoughtspot/thoughtspot.github.io/_end-user/introduction/about-navigating-thoughtspot.md

 ## Admin

 **Admin** only appears if you have administrator privileges.

-This section is covered in the ThoughtSpot Administrator Guide.
+This section is covered in the [ThoughtSpot Administrator Guide]({{ site.baseurl }}/admin/intro.html#).

-## Help
+## Help Icon

-**Help** is a support resource for ThoughtSpot.
-It contains short videos, a keyword reference, links to documentation, and other useful materials.
+The help icon looks like two people.
+You can find information and support resources for ThoughtSpot here.
+There are short videos, a keyword reference, links to documentation, and other useful materials.
 You can also find the support contact information and software version number here.

+To learn more about this section, visit [More help and support]({{ site.baseurl }}/end-user/help-center/what-you-can-find-in-the-help-center.html#).

-## User
+## User Icon

 The **user icon** allows you to either view your preferences or log out.
 You can also change your icon here.

-To learn more about this section, visit [About the user profile](about-user.html).
+To learn more about this section, visit [About the user profile]({{ site.baseurl }}/end-user/introduction/about-user.html).

 ## Related information